Multimodal Machine Learning for Automated ICD Coding: Introduction

 EMRs store data in different modalities, such as unstructured text, semi-structured text, and structured tabular data~(\cite{bates2003proposal}).
 Unstructured text data includes notes taken by physicians, nursing notes, lab reports, test reports, and discharge summaries.
 Semi-structured text data refers to a list of structured phrases and unstructured sentences that describe diagnoses written by physicians.
 Structured tabular data contains prescriptions and clinical measurements such as vital signs, lab test results, and microbiology test results (\cite{leediagnosis}, \cite{lipton2015learning}, \cite{parthiban2012applying}).
 How to leverage all information from large-volume EMR data is a non-trivial task.
 Besides, in clinical practice, providing predictions with black-box machine learning models is not convincing for physicians and insurance companies.
 How to provide evidence related to predicted ICD codes is also an important task.

 \paragraph{Technical Significance} In this work, we developed an ensemble-based approach that integrates three modality-specific models to fully exploit complementary information from multiple data sources and boost the predictive accuracy of ICD codes.
 We also explored methods to produce interpretable and explainable predictions.
-The primary contribution of this study is twofold: \begin{itemize} \item We applied NLP and multimodal machine learning to predict ICD diagnostic codes, achieving the state-of-the-art accuracy.
+The primary contribution of this study is twofold: \begin{itemize} \item We applied NLP and multimodal machine learning to predict ICD diagnostic codes, achieving state-of-the-art accuracy.
 The complementary nature of multimodal data makes our model more robust and accurate.
-In addition, we effectively addressed data imbalance issues, which is a very general problem for ICD code prediction.

-\item We proposed approaches to interpret predictions for unstructured text and structured tables, which make our prediction more explainable and convincing to physicians. \end{itemize}
+In addition, we effectively addressed data imbalance issues, which is a very general problem for ICD code prediction. \item We proposed approaches to interpret predictions for unstructured text and structured tables, which make our prediction more explainable and convincing to physicians. \end{itemize}